 How have we done this?

 Thousands of private practice owners and their staff have walked away with actionable strategies from past events.
-You can click here to see a recap of an Ignition 2018 event and click here to see attendee testimonials.
+You can click here to see a recap of an Private Practice Summit 2018 event and click here to see attendee testimonials.

 For more advanced private practice owners, we conduct our two day Private Practice Mastermind Workshops (held three times a year).
 Exclusive practice building content is presented to a select group of private practice owners.
 These practice owners are the go-getters, the heavy rollers who take action, delegate and get things done.
 We provide them with all the physical therapy business skills to get more patients, hire staff and seamlessly implement our referral generation systems.